 Why is transformer temperature monitoring so important?

 Temperature is a basic part of transformer monitoring.
 Temperature affects everything.
-If it is too high, it is indicative of a fault that could further damage multiple components of the transformer if left unchecked.
+If it is too high, it may indicate a fault that subsequently could further damage multiple components of the transformer if left unchecked.

 - Top oil temperature